EricLBuehler/candle-lora/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-informational)](LICENSE)
 [![Continuous integration](https://github.com/EricLBuehler/candle-lora/actions/workflows/ci.yml/badge.svg)](https://github.com/EricLBuehler/candle-lora/actions/workflows/ci.yml)

 LoRA (low rank adaptation) implemented in Rust for use with [`Candle`](https://github.com/huggingface/candle/tree/main).

-It is based on HuggingFace's [`peft`](https://github.com/huggingface/peft/tree/main) library.
-See the original paper [here](https://arxiv.org/pdf/2106.09685.pdf).
+This technique interchanges the fully-trainable layers of the model with new, LoRA layers.
+These LoRA layers act as a wrapper over the original layers, but freeze the original layers.
+Because they contain fewer trainable parameters, LoRA allows for more efficient fine-tuning.

+However, using a fine-tuned LoRA model for inference will have a negative impact on performance.
+This is because the original layer must still be used to calculate the outputs.
+However, for a LoRA model, an algorithm known as weight merging nullifies the added cost of using the fine-tuned LoRA model by merging the LoRA and original weights.
+Weights may also be unmerged.

+## Features
+- Convert `Linear`, `Conv1d`, `Conv2d`, `Embedding` layers into LoRA layers
-All conversions are done as implemented in HuggingFace's official LoRA implementation.
+    - All conversions are implemented in accordance with HuggingFace's official LoRA implementation

-Specifically, `candle-lora` is able to convert `Linear`, `Conv1d`, `Conv2d`, and `Embedding` into their respective LoRA counterparts.
-To improve inference performance, both merging and unmerging LoRA weights are also implemented.
+- Weight merging is implemented to improve inference performance
+- Weight unmerging
+- Easy-to-use APIs
+- Extensible trait-based layer swapping mechanism

 ## [candle-lora-macro](https://github.com/EricLBuehler/candle-lora-macro)
 This library makes using `candle-lora` as simple as adding 2 macros to your model structs and calling a method!
 It is inspired by the simplicity of the Python `peft` library's `get_peft_model` method.